 Types of mortgage protection insurance

-There are three main types of mortgage protection insurance.
+There are two main types of mortgage protection insurance.

 Life insurance – If you die before you’ve made all of your mortgage repayments, life insurance could pay out a tax-free lump sum to someone you nominate, such as a family member or friend, so that they can pay off the rest of your mortgage.
 This type of insurance is useful if you have a partner, children or any other dependants, or if you wish to leave your property to someone of your choosing without leaving them in debt.
 There are two main types of life insurance: